twangboy/salt-vmtools/README.md

             104 - Removing
             105 - Removal failed
             106 - External installation detected
-            107 - Installed but stopped
+            107 - Installed but stopped (future support, returns 100 for now)

             Exits with the `scriptFailed` exit code (126) under the following
             conditions: